 Because invoice factoring has made its way into several industries, companies have divided themselves into either specialists or generalists.

 A factoring company that provides financing to multiple industries is referred to as factoring generalist.
 In most cases, factoring generalists have a client portfolio spread over several industries with the majority of clients being smaller companies.

-On the other hand, a factoring specialist usually factors invoices for a specific industry.
+On the other hand, a factoring specialist usually finances invoices for a specific industry.
 For example, a factoring company may factor invoices for staffing, but the majority of their business comes from the trucking industry.
 Most times, the client portfolio is composed of small- to mid-sized companies that are predominantly in one industry.

 Recourse factoring is the most common among factoring companies.
-With recourse factoring, factoring companies have the right to sell the invoice back to you if payment isn’t made within a time period specified on your agreement.
+With recourse factoring, factoring companies have the right to sell the invoice back to you if payment isn’t made within a time period specified in your agreement.
 Typically the time frame is 90 days or more.

 Conversely, non-recourse factoring is not common in the accounts receivable financing industry.
 Several factoring companies advertise as non-recourse, but the contract’s fine print lists various reasons why an invoice can be exempt.
 If a factoring company is truly non-recourse, the factoring company takes on all credit risks for the collection of the invoices you sell it.
 As a result, you’ll pay much higher fees and experience more stringent credit reviews as compared to recourse factoring.

 The need for cash is why most businesses enter into a factoring relationship.
 In addition to improved cash flow, a factoring company may offer value-added services which can strengthen the client’s business.
 Take a look at some of the value-added services we offer below.